-If only we had a better understanding of why toddlers do the things they do, we might be better able to deal with their tantrums and odd little behaviors with a lot more patience and understanding.
+If only we had a better understanding of why toddlers do the things they do, we might better deal with their tantrums and odd little behaviors with a lot more patience and understanding.
 Let’s take a look at some of the typical odd behaviors and things that your toddler might do that make us scratch our heads.

 Why does my toddler climb on everything?

-Imagine being contained for a year or more, watching people walk and move and climb and observing structures and chairs and staircases and then suddenly you have the skills to explore and climb.
+Imagine being contained for a year or more, watching people walk and move and climb and observing structures and chairs and staircases, and then suddenly, you have the skills to explore and climb.
 You would take advantage of that exciting new skill too!

 The simple answer is, toddlers climb because they can.
-It is new and exciting and it is a thrilling way of exerting their independence while exploring their world.
+It is new and exciting, and it is a thrilling way of exerting their independence while exploring their world.
 Your toddler has no idea that they can fall off the back of the sofa.
 It’s just great fun to try to get to the top!

-The last part of the brain to develop is the forebrain, the part of the brain responsible for higher level thinking, problem solving, planning, decision making, logic and reasoning.
-Without this higher-level part of the brain, there is a lack of planning, decision-making and reasoning skills.
+The last part of the brain to develop is the forebrain, the part of the brain responsible for higher-level thinking, problem-solving, planning, decision making, logic, and reasoning.
+Without this higher-level part of the brain, there is a lack of planning, decision-making, and reasoning skills.
 Toddlers are thinking on an emotional level only.
-It does not help that their physical development is excelling by leaps and bounds at this point and their ability to think simply cannot keep up.
-So toddlers are literally running and they have no idea where, and climbing and they have no idea why.
+It does not help that their physical development is excelling by leaps and bounds at this point, and their ability to think simply cannot keep up.
+So toddlers are literally running, and they have no idea where, and climbing, and they have no idea why.

 Why did my toddler stop taking naps even though he is still tired?